Gifts, benefits and hospitality policy

 WorkSafe's policy on gifts, benefits or hospitality offered to employees, how these offers are recorded and managed and when they must be declined.

-1.0 Purpose
+1. Purpose

-- responding to offers of gifts, benefits and hospitality, and
+- responding to offers of gifts, benefits and hospitality; and

-- providing gifts, benefits and hospitality
+- the provision of gifts, benefits and hospitality.

 - Code of Conduct for Victorian Public Sector Employees.